 Annual Performance Report

 Every two years, we employ an independent market research firm to carry out a large scale survey of our residents.
 We use the survey results primarily to gauge levels of resident satisfaction with the services that we provide, but we also use it to find out about other things, for example how happy tenants are about us spending money on community activities like funding a local weekly play club for primary school aged children, how many of our tenants are struggling to pay their fuel bills etc. The feedback we get influences how we go about providing services to our residents – it could result in us making changes to the services that we currently apply, or it maybe that we introduce a new service that is responsive to that feedback.
-The results of our last Residents’ Survey can be accessed here, and the feedback that we gave tenants on that are contained within our Winter 2018 Newsletter, which can be accessed here.
+Our Survey Reports can be found here

 Complaints can be a barometer for how well we are doing.
 We assess complaints to see what we can learn from them, and then amend things accordingly to improve service delivery.
 Complaints about our service (which does not include anti-social behaviour complaints) fall into two categories – a Frontline complaint (also referred to as a ‘Stage 1’ complaint), and an Investigatory complaint (known as a Stage 2 complaint).